EternalllZM/rtd-codz/docs/source/rules.rst

 - **If a Moderator or bot tells you to stop doing something, stop it.**

 If the bot posts a public warning, immediately cease the rule violation or change the topic of discussion back to the channel's intended purpose.
-A punishment will be placed immediately should you ignore the warning.

 - **Evading mutes make them permanent.
 Automatically.**